Research Assistant Resume Examples

 - Research methodologies and tools you are proficient in

-- Soft skills like communication, teamwork, and problem-solving
+- Soft skills like communication and teamwork (problem-solving

 Common Mistakes to Avoid